+- 1. Introduction

-- 1. The Policy as Contract
+- 2. The Policy as Contract

+- 3. Parties to the Insurance Contract

-- 2. Insurer's Duties
+- 4. Insurer's Duties

-- 3. Policy Conditions
+- 5. Policy Conditions

-- 4. Remedies
+- 6. Remedies

+- 7. Criminal Actions

 #514 AVOIDING BAD FAITH AND CIVIL LIABILITY IN HANDLING SUSPICIOUS CLAIMS

 This course will enable the student to understand how to avoid the imposition of liability during the investigation of fraudulent claims.
 First and third party bad faith is discussed.
 Other tort actions are also considered such as defamation, invasion of privacy, and malicious prosecution.
 Emphasis is on ways to pursue the fraud investigation while exercising good faith.